nderousseaux/resume/readme.md

 <hr>

 ## ℹ️ About
 This is my online resume.
 Made with express, [json-resume](https://jsonresume.org) and [my french version of the stackoverflow theme](https://github.com/nderousseaux/jsonresume-theme-stackoverflow-french).
+The conversion to pdf is done with [puppeteer](https://github.com/puppeteer).
+The database is a postgresql database.

 The deployment is done via vercel.
 <p align="center">